LarsJaeger/openPrecision/README.md

 ## Documentation

-The generated documentation can be found in the `doc` folder.
+Documentation of the main branch can be found [here](https://larsjaeger.github.io/openPrecision/) For code that is still in development, generated documentation can be found in the `doc` folder after being generated by `poetry run nox`.

 More information on how to document the code can be found [here](https://pdoc.dev/docs/pdoc.html#how-can-i).